Elbullazul/awesome-android-selfhosted/README.md

 This a list of known Android apps that work with services that are self-hostable.

-## Colors
+## Warnings

 > - 💵: app is paid in this store
 > - 🗝️: app requires a license
-> - 🟡: development is paused
+> - ⏸️: app development is paused
-> - 🟠: app is unmaintained, but works
+> - ⚠️: app is unmaintained, but works
-> - 🔴: app is unmaintaned and broken
+> - ⛔: app is unmaintaned and broken

 ## Table of contents
 - [Bookmarks](#bookmarks)